InstituteforDiseaseModeling/idmtools/docs/cli/cli-comps.rst

 You can login to a comps environment by using the ``idmtools comps CONFIG_BLOCK login`` command.
 See the help below:

-.. command-output:: idmtools comps login --help
+.. command-output:: idmtools comps CONFIG_BLOCK login --help

 You can assetize outputs from the CLI by running ``idmtools comps CONFIG_BLOCK assetize-outputs``:

-.. command-output:: idmtools comps login --help
+.. command-output:: idmtools comps CONFIG_BLOCK login --help